 Our strength lies in having worked together for many years on a range of climate policy issues in various roles.
 With our diverse specialisations, we complement and reinforce each other to form a high-performance team.

 István is a climate policy professional with over 15 years of experience in climate policy development and management on a global, European and national level.
 Between 2005 and 2011 he worked in the European Commission's DG Climate Action in Brussels where he was in charge of regulating and overseeing the EU ETS registry system.
 In 2011, he was delegated by the EU to the climate policy team of Hungary’s EU presidency.
 Since 2011 he is based in Budapest and is working at Klimapolitika where he has advised government clients on ETS and climate policy-related issues in Kazakhstan, China, Ukraine, Moldova and Hungary.
 He also regularly collaborates on climate policy-related research projects with various international think tanks, such as Ecologic, Climate Strategies or IDDRI.
-In addition to his role in Klimapolitika, he also served as the founding director of the non-profit Hungarian Energy Efficiency Institute between 2011 and 2015.
+In addition to his role in Klimapolitika, he is also the founder and managing director of the non-profit Climate Strategy 2050 Institute (www.csi2050.eu).
 Since 2015 he is the Co-Chair of Energiaklub Climate Policy Research Institute on a pro-bono basis.
 With degrees in urban planning, law and political science, he has published several academic papers and articles about emissions trading, and climate policy in general.
 He regularly speaks about climate policy at conferences and in the media.
 He is fluent in English, French, German and Italian.

 Édua has worked on climate change issues for more than 7 years.
 Her experience ranges from research on adaptation in urban areas, water management and agriculture, through the analysis of implementation of mitigation policies (specifically on F-gases, transport) and participation in the international and EU emissions trading as well as the planning and operating of a Green Investment Scheme, to working on UNFCCC issues in the EU Presidency teams of Hungary, Cyprus, Lithuania and Greece (EU coordination for SBSTA negotiations for 4 semesters; co-chairing EU Expert Groups on Means of Implementation, Flexible mechanisms and Adaptation under different settings; assistance to EU outreach activities).
 Prior to working on climate change, Édua was a management consultant in the financial sector.
 She graduated with degrees in International Management (Brussels), Finance and Marketing (Budapest) and is currently a student in Environmental Engineering.
 She is fluent in English and French and is proficient in Italian.